murphygroup/cellorganizer-documentation_old/source/chapters/45_minutes_tutorial.rst

 	img_dir = './cellorganizer_v2.7.2/images/HeLa/3D/processed';

 We would like to select just the "LAM" image files found within this folder in order to train our model.
-There are three ways to do this depending on how you have stored your images, each of which has its own strengths: a string of wildcards, a cell array of file paths, and a cell array of function handles.
+There are three ways to do this depending on how you have stored your images, each of which has its strengths: a string of wildcards, a cell array of file paths, and a cell array of function handles.

 **String wild-cards**.
 If your files are named in some basic pattern (as the LAM files are), then wildcards are the easiest way to get your file information into CellOrganizer.
 All of the LAM files have the format "LAM_cellX_chY_t1.tif", where "X" is the image number of the image number (ranging from 1-50) and "Y" is the channel number (0, 1, or 2 based on nuclear, cell, and protein channels).
 We can split the images by channel number and to create an array of image names for each channel using the wildcard "*" as follows (where "*" indicates "any character")::